ariaservice/mikrotik_on_ubuntu/README.md

 **Make sure you have backups of any important data before running this script!**

 ### VPS Users (--force option)

-- The `--force` option bypasses the mounted disk check
-- **EXTREMELY DANGEROUS**: This will destroy your running Ubuntu system
+The `--force` option bypasses the mounted disk safety check and implements VPS-specific optimizations, allowing installation on VPS systems where the target disk is the currently running system. **This is extremely dangerous** as it will completely destroy the running operating system.

-- Only use on VPS where you want to completely replace the OS
+**VPS-Specific Optimizations in --force mode:**
+- Skips filesystem sync operations that can cause segmentation faults on VPS systems
+- Uses direct disk write method (dd) for safer overwriting of the root disk
+- Implements alternative buffer flushing to avoid system crashes
+- Provides enhanced error handling for VPS environments

+**Use --force only if:**
-- Ensure you have console/recovery access before proceeding
+- You have console/recovery access to your VPS
+- You have backed up all important data
+- You understand that the system will be completely replaced
+- You are prepared for potential system failure requiring manual recovery
+- You have experienced segmentation faults with the standard installation method

 ## 🔧 Requirements